 Sharing an adult female moose hunting licence

 If you obtain a licence to hunt adult female moose in a wildlife reserve through a random draw, you can create a group of up to 8 hunters to share it.
 You must then agree to a commitment that will allow a hunter from the group to use the special licence in the wildlife reserve concerned.

 The holder of an adult female moose hunting licence can decide whether or not he or she will share the licence with the other group members, when the group arrives in the territory.

 Wondering who you can share your hunting licence with?
 See our summary table (PDF 601 Kb) for a quick answer.

 Process and conditions to meet

-Duration of commitment: The duration of the commitment cannot exceed the duration of your group’s stay in the wildlife reserve.
-All the hunters whose names appear on the commitment form and whose licences are valid may, for the duration shown, use the adult female moose hunting licence in the wildlife reserve concerned, provided its holder is present in the wildlife reserve, and until an adult female moose is killed by one of the group’s members.
+The duration of the commitment cannot exceed the duration of your group’s stay in the wildlife reserve.
+All hunters registered on the commitment form and with a valid hunting licence may, for the specified period, use the adult female moose hunting licence in the wildlife reserve concerned.
+They may remain there as long as the holder is present and until a female adult moose is killed by one of them.

-Licence expiration: The adult female moose hunting licence expires as soon as an adult female moose is killed.
-The hunter who kills it must immediately attach his or her own transportation coupon to the carcass, must punch, in the circle provided, the licence obtained in the random draw, under which the adult female moose was killed, and must ensure that the additional transportation coupons are attached.
+An adult female moose hunting licence expires as soon as an adult female moose is killed.
+The hunter who killed it must immediately attach his or her own transportation coupon to the carcass.
+In the circle provided, the hunter must punch the licence obtained by random draw under which the female moose was killed.
+He or she must also ensure that additional transportation coupons are affixed.

 Your group members are responsible for complying with the limit on the number of animals that the group can kill.
-You must therefore ensure that you always hunt close to one another, so that you can communicate when a moose is killed and avoid multiple kills.
+To avoid multiple kills, hunt close together so that you can communicate with each other.